-The student enrolment in 2023 was 409 and is made up of students from Altona Meadows and the surrounding suburbs.
-We had an increase in prep enrolments in 2023 and are now required to enact an enrolment management plan to ensure we are able to accommodate all local children.
-We had 38 EAL (English as an Additional Language) students, 11 ATSI (Aboriginal and Torres Strait Islander) students and 16 students funded under PSD.
-We have also begun transitioning to the new Disability Inclusion (DI) model and had 5 students funded through DI in 2023.
-The school has a low-medium Student Family Occupation and Education index (0.328).
+The student enrolment in 2024 was 397 and is made up of students from Altona Meadows and the surrounding suburbs.
+We have consistent enrolments across our school and are now required to enact an enrolment management plan to ensure we are able to accommodate all local children.
+We had 43 EAL (English as an Additional Language) students, 15 ATSI (Aboriginal and Torres Strait Islander) students and 33 students funded under PSD and DI.
+The school has a low-medium Student Family Occupation and Education index (0.2901).

-The school is well resourced and had 36.50 equivalent full-time staff: 2 principal class, 25 teachers (1 Leading Teacher and 2 Learning Specialists), 13 Education Support staff and 1 Business Manager (There are no staff of Aboriginal and Torres Strait Islander heritage).
+The school is well resourced and had 38.6 equivalent full-time staff: 2 principal class, 25 teachers (1 Leading Teacher and 2 Learning Specialists), 13 Education Support staff and 1 Business Manager.
 Staff are very experienced and dedicated and a range of specialist and support programs are provided to our students, including the Arts, Physical Education, Italian, STEM, Kitchen and Garden program and literacy intervention for selected individuals and groups of students across the school.
 Our school comprised 19 classes with a mixture of composite and straight classes (straight Prep, Year 1 and Year 6, composite 2/3 and 4/5).

-2023 was the second year of our 4-year Strategic Plan.
+2024 was the third year of our 4-year Strategic Plan.
 Our Strategic Plan priorities are: improving achievement and learning growth for all students in literacy and numeracy, improving student engagement in learning, and improving student sense of wellbeing.
 The Key Improvement Strategies to achieve these goals are to:

-- Develop and implement a Guaranteed and Viable Curriculum - Develop and implement whole school assessment practices in alignment with Victorian Curriculum including English as an Additional Language - Build teacher capacity to ensure high quality low variability, evidence-based instruction - To develop and embed a whole school approach to enhance student agency in learning - Further develop and embed the whole school approach to developing parents as partners - Review and implement a consistent school wide tiered approach to wellbeing - Strengthen the social and emotional capabilities of students
+- Develop and implement a Guaranteed and Viable Curriculum

+- Develop and implement whole school assessment practices in alignment with Victorian Curriculum including English as an Additional Language

+- Build teacher capacity to ensure high quality low variability, evidence-based instruction - To develop and embed a whole school approach to enhance student agency in learning - Further develop and embed the whole school approach to developing parents as partners - Review and implement a consistent school wide tiered approach to wellbeing - Strengthen the social and emotional capabilities of students